 For adversarial data streams, it is natural for both the online learner and the model selection policies to randomize their actions to avoid linear regret \citep{hazan2019introduction}.
 Following this insight, \algname randomly samples a policy $i_t \sim \PoliciesDistB_t$, and---based on the current context $\instance_t$---samples a classifier $j_t \sim \policy_{i_t}\paren{\instance_t}$ to recommend at round $t$.

 Under the stochastic setting, \algname adopts a weighted majority strategy \citep{littlestone1994weighted} when selecting models.
-The vector of weighted votes each model receives from the policies are computed as $\ModelsDistB_t = \sum_{i \in |\Policies^*|} \PoliciesDist_{t,i} \policy_i(\instance_t)$, which can be interpreted as a distribution induced by the weighted policy.
-Then, the most probable model $j_t = \maxind{\ModelsDistB_t}$ is recommended as the target model at round $t$.
-This amounts to a deterministic model selection strategy as is commonly used in stochastic online optimization \citep{hazan2019introduction}.
-An alternative strategy is to take a randomized approach as in the adversarial setting, or take a Follow-the-Leader approach \citep{lattimore2020bandit} and go with the most probable model recommended by the most probable policy (i.e. use $\ModelsDistB_t = \policy_{\maxind{\PoliciesDistB_t}}(\instance_t)$).
-As demonstrated in \secref{sec:exp:results} (further discussed in \appref{app:outperform_best_expert}, \ref{app:CAMS_MAX}, and \ref{app:CAMS_random_policy}), \algname compares favorably with these policies across a broad range of practical applications.
-Pseudocode relevant to the model selection steps is provided in Line~\ref{alg:cams:line:context}-\ref{alg:cams:line:recommend} in \figref{alg:CAMS}.
+The vector of each model's weighted votes from the policies, $\ModelsDistB_t = \sum_{i \in |\Policies^*|} \PoliciesDist_{t,i} \policy_i(\instance_t)$, is interpreted as a distribution induced by the weighted policy.
+The model $j_t = \maxind{\ModelsDistB_t}$ which receives the highest probability becomes the recommended model at round $t$.
+This deterministic model selection strategy is commonly used in stochastic online optimization \citep{hazan2019introduction}.
+An alternative strategy is to take a randomized approach as in the adversarial setting, or take a Follow-the-Leader approach \citep{lattimore2020bandit} and go with the most probable model recommended by the most probable policy (i.e. use $\ModelsDistB_t = \policy_{\maxind{\PoliciesDistB_t}}(\instance_t)$).As shown in experimental results section and further discussed in Appendix (outperformance over the best policy/expert section), \algname outperforms these policies in a wide range of practical applications.
+The model selection steps are detailed in Line~\ref{alg:cams:line:context}-\ref{alg:cams:line:recommend} in \figref{alg:CAMS}.

-\paragraph{Active queries.} Under a limited budget, we intend to query the labels of those instances that exhibit significant disagreement among the pre-trained models $\Models$.
+\textbf{Active queries.} Under a limited budget, we intend to query the labels of those instances that exhibit significant disagreement among the pre-trained models $\Models$.
 To achieve this goal, we design an adaptive query strategy with query probability $\queryProb_t$.
 Concretely, given context $\instance_t$, model predictions $\pdB_t$ and model distribution $\ModelsDistB_t$, we denote by $\bar\loss_t^{\clabel} := \langle \ModelsDistB_t, \mathbb{I}\curlybracket{\pdB_t \neq \clabel} \rangle$ as the expected loss if the true label is $\clabel$.
 We characterize the model disagreement as